marcpresler/OccupancyMS/README.md

 # OccupancyMS
 An algorithm to calculate the site stoichiometry of a phospho-sites (or other modifications) measured under multiple conditions with quantitative mass spectrometry and provide confidence intervals.
 The approach for single sites is implemented in MATLAB for datasets of an arbitrary size.
-The code for multi-sites will be posted shortly.
+The proof of principle code for a three-dimensional case is included in the '3D' folder.

-Created by Marc Presler, Martin Wuehr, Allon Klein, Elizabeth Van Itallie.
+Created by Marc Presler, Elizabeth Van Itallie, Martin Wuehr, Allon Klein.

 # To run:
 1) Download repository files and move to the same filepath of your choice.